Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Conclusion

 \section{Conclusion}

-We have calculated the magneto-optical conductivities of gapless type-I tilted-double Weyl semimetals in the presence of orbital magnetic moment in linear and non-linear responses within semiclassical Boltzmann approach and compared it with case of single WSMs.
-We have observed that condutivites components are renormalzed in non-trivial manner as compared to single WSMs.
-Our calculations would be tested in DWSMs materials.
+We have calculated the magneto-optical conductivities of gapless type-I tilted-multi Weyl semimetals in the presence of orbital magnetic moment in linear and non-linear responses within the semiclassical Boltzmann approach and compared it with the case of single WSMs.
+We have found that conductivity components are renormalized in a non-trivial manner as power laws.
+Our calculations would be tested in mWSMs materials.\\